seacode/gmacs/docs/bbrkc/bbrkc.md

 New features added to Gmacs since the CIE review include:

-  * Improved control over selectivity specification including: sex-specific parameter specification (allowing sex-specific retention); lower and upper bound specification for each selectivity parameter; priors for each selectivity parameter; provision for additional selectivity types (i.e. coefficient selectivity and double normal).
+  * Improved control over selectivity specification including: sex-specific parameter specification (allowing sex-specific retention as well); lower and upper bound specification for each selectivity parameter; priors for each selectivity parameter; provision for additional selectivity types (i.e. coefficient selectivity and double normal).
   * Improved control over fitting of size composition data including: the ability to aggregate size compositions (e.g. male and female size compositions from the same fishery) and fit them simultaneously within the multivariate distribution of choice; output files that are read into R for automated plotting of the observed and expected size compositions.
   * Prior specification for all model parameters.
-  * Ability to provide a vector of weight at size rather than parameters
+  * Option to provide a vector of weight at size rather than parameters

 ## Coming soon